Skip to content

 Your agent has a context window.
 That's it.
 Every time it starts, it's a blank slate with a text box.
 It doesn't know what you worked on yesterday.
 It doesn't know what broke last time.
 It doesn't know which of the three middleware stacks in your codebase is the right one.
 It has whatever you put into the window, and nothing else.

 The context window is the agent's working memory, its reasoning space, its entire world.
-Every tool call, every API integration?
-Scaffolding.
-The intelligence lives in the window.
+Tool calls and API integrations are scaffolding.
+The intelligence lives in the context.

 So when your agents fail, look at what was actually in the window: